HorizonEmuTeam/Horizon-Emu/README.md

     <strong>Horizon Emu is an application that allows you to run Windows x86_64 applications on your Android device</strong>
   </p>

-<strong>Important: Horizon Emu doesn't contain any viruses.
-All videos with info about viruses in Horizon-Emu are fake.
-All findings in virustotal are due to the fact that there is no application signature</strong>

-<strong>Important 2: There is [fake Horizon Emu](https://play.google.com/store/apps/details?id=com.chahal.horiz) in Google Play Store.
-We ask you to submit a complaint about this application, because this person at least distributes a free application for ~8$.
-Also Horizon Emu will never be published in Google Play Store</strong>
+<strong>Important: There is [fake Horizon Emu](https://play.google.com/store/apps/details?id=com.chahal.horiz) in Google Play Store.
+Please, report this application, it's not official and paid.
+Thanks</strong>

 ----